Faithful Anti-Racism Leadership Development Cohorts

 Yes, we are pleased to support two distinct, independent ways to pursue learning and growth related to anti-racism.

 Begin with a foundational "faithful anti-racism course" through Calvin Theological Seminary and taught by Christina Edmondson which is designed for both life-long learners and those seeking graduate course credit.
-See the October course or November course.

 Continue with this peer-learning "faithful anti-racism cohort" application-based program through the Calvin Institute of Christian Worship that will help you work alongside others as you work on plans for your own community or organization.